NanoSim/Porto/README.md

 * valgrind [Valgrind Home](http://valgrind.org/) (optional)
 * Google Closure Compiler [Google Developers](https://developers.google.com/closure/compiler/) (optional)

+Be sure you have included the bin and lib directories of the above software tools in the PATH and LD_LIBRARY_PATH of your operating system!

-Define the following environmental variables in your .bashrc/.cshrc
+Define the following environmental variables in your .bashrc or .cshrc

 	PORTOBASE          = <path>/Porto/portobase
 	LD_LIBRARY_PATH    = $PORTOBASE/lib:$PORTOBASE/bin/plugins:$LD_LIBRARY_PATH